 Best for: Landscapes, wildlife and sub-arctic experiences

-Route: Travelling to Churchill is impossible by road, and while the rail line from Manitoba gives a rich insight into the vastness of northern Manitoba, the route was inoperable due to flood damage (see viarail.ca for updates) at the time of press.
+Route: Travelling to Churchill is impossible by road, with the only way to reach the remote town via land being by rail.
+The 48-hour journey from Winnipeg gives a rich insight into the vastness of northern Manitoba.
 The other way is to fly, with Calm Air running a year-round service between Winnipeg and Churchill (two hours).

 Why go?
 Churchill is synonymous with wildlife.
 Polar bears step ashore in mid-June as the ice melts, though are best seen October to November, and beluga whales return to the river in summer (mid-June–mid-September).

 June sees the first few polar bears stagger on land as the ice in the bay breaks up.
-Buggy tours (frontiersnorth.com; July– August; October–November) across the tundra and tidal flats in late summer and early winter reveal bears, caribou and Arctic fox in the wild.
+Tundra Buggy tours (July– August; October–November) across the tundra and tidal flats in late summer and early winter reveal bears, caribou and Arctic fox in the wild.